Information for karma yogis/wwoofers

 - simple living, high thinking Swami Sivananda

 The daily routine includes yoga and meditation, self-directed during quiet times, and led during retreats or when guests are here.
 You are encouraged to do your practice, whatever that may be, and/or join Fiona.
 After a communal meal, evenings are generally a quiet time for reading/reflection/journaling/practice/playing music.
-There is a good range of books on food, natural history and yoga.
+There is a good range of books on food, natural history, yoga and general spirituality.

 A start and end date to your stay are agreed, with the first week as a trial period for both sides.
 The agreement can be reviewed prior to proposed end date.

 A framework for your time here can be set with coaching goals.
 My experience wwoofing often was that hosts just wanted me to do the weeding.
 However, I was in learning and growing mode as I was between stages.
 At Viveka Gardens we would like to support you in your time out from mainstream.
 Goals could be about learning to grow food, personal/spiritual goals or whatever is pertinent and you wish to share.
-This is quite a good description of what coaching is.
-I will get round to writing a more ‘me’ one soon.
+Sankalpa Coaching.

 Wifi is slow in this rural area so you are encouraged to make a virtue of it and enjoy a digital detox.
 Similarly, phone signal is poor.
 You can of course give the landline number to partner/family for use in case of emergency.